Cyfrin/chainlink-lottery/ethereum/README.md

 To deploy all the contracts

-For some reason this shit doesn't work plz help
+For some reason the console part doesn't work :/
 ```
 truffle migrate --reset --network=live
 truffle console --network live